apsommer/BarAudio/README.md

 - Webhook endpoint deployed on Google Cloud Functions
 - Firebase Cloud Messaging for notifications
 - Firebase Realtime Database for local and cloud storage
-- Google and GitHub federated authenication providers
+- Google and GitHub federated authentication providers
 - Text-to-speech engines for audible alerts
 - Compatible with API 35, Android 15